iljones00/Shakespearean-Sonnets-GPT/README.md

 ## Approach
 ### Dataset
 We used Shakespearean sonnet dataset from Kaggle[3] to fine tune the pre-trained model.
-The sonnet dataset is a text file containing Shakespeare’s 154 sonnets.
+The sonnet dataset is a text file containing Shakespeare’s 154 sonnets and can be found in `Sonnets.txt` .
 We refined the dataset to include 5 key words that capture the main essence of the sonnet.
 The 5 words were selected manually from the sonnet, and later we also tried using a TFIDF based approach to extract these words but found the manual approach to be better in terms of the results obtained.
+The refined dataset can be found in `Sonnets with keywords.txt`
 So an example from the dataset is:  <br>
  <br>
 *Keywords*: